SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```

 <br>

 ### Model Training <a name="rf-model-training"></a>

-Instantiating and training our Random Forest model is done using the below code.
-We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

-We also look to build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.
+We can build more Decision Trees in the Random Forest (500) than would be done using the default value of 100.
+It may be worth testing the results of varying forest sizes.

-Lastly, since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - we put this in place using the *max_features* parameter.
+Since the default scikit-learn implementation of Random Forests does not limit the number of randomly selected variables offered up for splitting at each split point in each Decision Tree - we put this in place using the *max_features* parameter.
 This can always be refined later through testing, or through an approach such as gridsearch.

 ```python